emilyxiong315/lianghai.github.io/index.md

 # 梁海 Liang Hai

-Multilingual font technician; phonetics/phonology enthusiast.
+A deep conjunct of a multilingual font technician and a phonology enthusiast.
+Based in Beijing, China.

-I go by my family name, Liang /ljɑŋ/, unless you speak Chinese.
+I go by my surname Liang /ljɑŋ/, unless you speak Chinese.

 Contact me: